Getting Started with Outrig

 • Minimal SDK footprint: Keeps your application lightweight—no embedded UI or unnecessary dependencies.

-• Persistent data storage: View and compare logs and metrics even after your app exits or across multiple runs.
+• Independent data storage: View and compare logs and metrics even after your app exits or across multiple runs.

 • Improved security: Your app doesn't expose any ports or require a built-in web server.